hercychang/prep-step-1/jumpstart/welcome.md

 Check out our [Logistics Document][logistics]. **Read this thoroughly!**

-As you may already know, App Academy's prep-work is split into two steps:
+As you may already know, App Academy's prep-work is split into three steps:
   * [Step 1 Curriculum][step-1]
   * [Step 2 Curriculum][step-2]
+  * Step 3 - Phone Interview

-You **must complete both steps** to be eligible for admission to App Academy.
-Each step will take about 24 hours of work to complete.
+You **must complete all 3 steps** to be eligible for admission to App Academy.
+Both curriculum steps will take about 24 hours of work to complete.
 Step 1 is for those completely new to programming, while Step 2 is for those that have already learned the ruby fundamentals.
 You have 3 options for completing these steps:

   **Option 1**
   <br />